Getting started with the C++ SDKΒΆ

 An output mesh needs at least the attributes kOfxMeshAttribPointPosition

-(on points), kOfxMeshAttribVertexPoint
+(on points), kOfxMeshAttribCornerPoint

-(on vertices) and kOfxMeshAttribFaceCounts
+(on corners) and kOfxMeshAttribFaceSize

 (on faces, telling the number of corners per face).